Chemical-protein Interaction Extraction via Gaussian Probability Distribution and External Biomedical Knowledge: Experiments and Discussion

-In conclusion, the experimental results show that our proposed model is superior in performance compared with other state-of-the-art methods used for CPI extraction.
+In conclusion, the experimental results show that our proposed model is superior in performance as compared with other state-of-the-art models.
 Due to space limitations, the error analysis of our proposed model is provided in Supplementary Material: \emph{Error Analysis}.